williamsteffens/os-challenge-SHAshanties/README.md

 pooledProc   | 26.952.785                    | 56.119.947               | 86.149.445                    | 175.179.777
 pooledThread | 24.848.807                    | 54.961.863               | 80.417.041                    | 168.785.700

-**Table 3** - Average score of the four server approaches (3 runs each) for the four client configurations configurations.
+**Table 3** - Average score of 3 runs for the four server approaches against the four client configurations.

 </center>

 From the results, it was very clear that the ***Pooled*** versions outperformed the ***On the Fly*** versions across all four configurations.
 The ***Pooled*** versions were closer in terms of average score, although the thread pool version proved to be the most optimal across all four client configurations.

-Based on the results the fork per request approach was substituted with the thread pool approach for the server implementaion.
+Based on the results the fork per request approach was substituted with the thread pool (using 4 threads) approach for the server implementaion.

 <br />
 <br />

 # Experiment 2 - Caching Requests
 **Responsible:**